Here’s the Surprising Difference Between Yellow and White Popcorn Kernels (Yep, There Is One)

 Photo: Shutterstock / Steve Cukrov

-For me, popcorn checks off a lot of boxes for a good snack: it’s inexpensive, easy to make and it’s actually healthy.
+For me, popcorn checks off a lot of boxes for a good snack: it’s inexpensive, easy to make and certain kinds of popcorn can actually be healthy.
 Say, what?
 Yes, popcorn really is a healthy whole grain food, we just choose to defile it with butter (treat yourself to Kerrygold), salt and that florescent orange powder that tastes like cheese, but is far from it.

-Since I’m more of a healthy eater, I like to pop my own on the stove.
+Since I’m more of a healthy eater, I like to make popcorn on the stove.
 But every time I’m at the grocery store, I’m faced with the choice of yellow or white kernels.
-Do they really taste the same and it’s just a marketing ploy for us to buy both kinds?
-If they taste different, is it still detectable in a can’t-stop-munching party popcorn recipe?
-You can see the conundrum.
-So, I went on a mission to find the answer and save my fellow snackers from the turmoil that is the popcorn aisle.
+Do they really taste the same?
+I went on a mission to find the answer and save my fellow snackers from the turmoil that is the popcorn aisle.